10-Day New England Road Trip Itinerary

 After lunch in Stowe, this afternoon’s road trip itinerary is all about the scenery as you drive down the Route 100 Scenic Byway.
 Vermont’s longest highway takes you through some of the most beautiful countryside in Vermont.
 You’ll see covered bridges, mountain vistas, and quaint towns all along the way.

 Keep your camera handy; the covered bridges of Vermont are some of the most beautiful in New England.
-To find ones that are along the route, click here.
+Visit Vermont has a list of covered bridges along your drive.

 Where to stay in Wilmington Vermont